GeniusWeeb/Excel2Pdf-Generator/README.md

 <br><br>
-#upcoming updates :
+# upcoming updates :
-	<b> will share links to the several dependancies, as weasyprint could be a pain to install </b>
+	 will share links to the several dependancies, as weasyprint could be a pain to install

 <h4>Dependancies : </h4>
 </t>	reserved